Go Back

 Orphelins

-The Orphelins, or Orphans, basically cover all the numbers not covered by the Jeu Zero, Le Tiers du Cylindre, or the Voisins du Zero.
-The numbers are 1, 6, 9, 14, 17, 20, 31, and 34.
-Like the Zero bet, it has one straight bet; the rest are split bets, so the potential payouts are 17 to 1 and 35 to 1.
+The Orphelins, or Orphans, cover the numbers on the wheel that aren’t included in the Jeu Zéro, Le Tiers du Cylindre, or Voisins du Zéro bets.
+These numbers are 1, 6, 9, 14, 17, 20, 31, and 34.

 Voisins du Zero or Voisins